 The Peace of Mind Curriculum has been developed since 2003 at Lafayette Elementary School , the largest public elementary school in DC.
-Each week over 700 children in PreK through Grade 5 attend a 45-minute Peace of Mind class as one of their year-long specials, taught by curriculum author Linda Ryden, the school’s full time Peace teacher, and Counselor Jillian Diesner.
-Children in this racially diverse school come from varied socio economic backgrounds and a range of nationalities.
+Each week over 800 children in PreK through Grade 5 attend a 45-minute Peace of Mind class as one of their year-long specials, taught by curriculum author Linda Ryden, the school’s full-time Peace teacher, and Counselor Jillian Diesner.
+Children in this racially diverse school come from varied socioeconomic backgrounds and a range of nationalities.

 The Peace of Mind program gives Lafayette students the skills to calm themselves, to focus and pay attention, to empathize with others, and to solve conflicts peacefully.

 Peace of Mind works at Lafayette!
 An April 2016 survey by Minds, Inc. found:

 Linda Ryden teaches “Peace Class” to the 1st through 5th grades at Lafayette.
 School Counselor Jillian Diesner has adapted the Peace of Mind curriculum for Pre-K and Kindergarten students and teaches their classes.